AdobeDocs/workfront.en/help/workfront-integrations-and-apps/workfront-for-g-suite/view-object-updates-in-gsuite.md

  </tbody>
 </table>

-&#42;To find out what plan, license type, or access you have, contact your `Workfront administrator`.
+&#42;To find out what plan, license type, or access you have, contact your Workfront administrator.

 ## Prerequisites

 Before you can view object updates in G Suite, you must

-* Install `Workfront` for G suite
+* Install Workfront for G suite
   For instructions, see [Install Adobe Workfront for G Suite](../../workfront-integrations-and-apps/workfront-for-g-suite/install-workfront-for-gsuite.md).

 ## View object updates in G Suite